Patient dumping: Intervention strategies

-The introduction of Medicaid and Medicare had helped hospitals shoulder the burden of providing care to poverty-level and elderly patients, but the many people in United States without health insurance were still vulnerable to inappropriate patient transfer or dumping.
-Scholars and researchers point to these patients' lack of access to preventative and consistent healthcare treatment as well as inappropriate discharge procedures and follow-up protocols as the causes behind the frequent rehospitalization.
+While the introduction of Medicaid and Medicare helped hospitals shoulder the burden of providing care to poverty-level and elderly patients, many people in the United States without health insurance were still vulnerable to inappropriate patient transfer or dumping.
+Scholars and researchers point to these patients' lack of access to preventative and consistent healthcare treatment, as well as inappropriate discharge procedures and follow-up protocols, as the causes behind their frequent rehospitalization.

-In 1985 Illinois developed the Illinois Competitive Access and Reimbursement Equity (ICARE) program, but it had adverse effects like disrupting indigent patient's continuity of care, losing patients, and creating two hospital systems: one for uninsured lower-income patients and one for insured higher-income patients.
+In 1985 Illinois developed the Illinois Competitive Access and Reimbursement Equity (ICARE) program.
+It had adverse effects such as disrupting indigent patient's continuity of care, losing patients, and creating two hospital systems: one for uninsured lower-income patients and one for insured higher-income patients.
 The ICARE policy had a negative impact on the quality of healthcare that low-income and homeless patients received because it created disjointed treatment experiences when hospitals met their allocated funding quota and transferred patients to (or dumped patients on) other hospitals that still had funding and public hospitals.
 Proponents of the ICARE policy cited the reduction in Illinois' Medicare expenditure as evidence of the policy's success.